Search the Community

 Showing results for tags 'oauth'.

 I've been exploring Raycast and one of its benefits is its deeper integration with SAAS like GitHub, Jira, Zoom, G Suite, Asana, and others.
 Given that all of these providers require authentication, I think it could be incredibly powerful if Alfred made it easier for Workflow developers to get API tokens from the most popular providers using a standard Workflow Object (either an Action (i.e. Sign the User In) or Utility (i.e. Get Access Token)).
-I realize this would require that Workflow developers would need to get API keys and do some extra leg work, but what I would
+I realize this would require that Workflow developers would need to get API keys and do some extra leg work, but what I would like to see are Alfred-provided UIs like these: Once the authentication/authorization flow is complete, the Workflow Object would create an Environment Variable for the retrieved API token.

 I know I've seen a few workflows pull it off but I'm just curious if anyone has any specific input on having Alfred handle OAuth?
 I would prefer to go that route over directing people to request API keys.
 I'm just not quite able to conceptualize how to have Alfred grab the auth token after approval.
 I tried looking through some workflows that incorporate it but I wasn't able to fully see how it was being pulled off.